-What is now the Capitol Theatre was once known as The Theatorium.
-The name was later changed to “The Jackson.”
-During 1917, the theater was remodeled, adding a balcony exclusively for the showing of films.
-Nathan Appell and Louis Appell, Sr., who built the Strand Theatre, bought The Jackson in 1926, remodeled it again and reopened it as the Capitol in 1927.
-With an approximate seating capacity of 600, the theater continued as a popular movie house until it closed in 1977.
+Originally known as “The Theatorium” and later “The Jackson” the Capitol Theatre was built as a one level dance hall, with the balcony added in 1917 for films.
+Nathan Appell and Louis Appell Sr., who built the Strand Theatre, bought The Jackson in 1926, remodeled it again and reopened it as the Capitol in 1927.
+The theatre continued as a popular move house until 1977.